A5H-2HILL/A5H-2HILL/README.md

 ## Objective

-My educational journey into Cybersecurity began almost 4 years ago and has led me to develop a strong foundation of core security concepts, tools, frameworks and standards.
+My educational journey into Cybersecurity began almost 6 years ago and has led me to develop a strong foundation of core security concepts, tools, frameworks and standards.
 It is my goal to consisitently build upon that foundation and learn all that i can to sharpen my skillset and break into my first job in the Cybersecurity industry.

-## Skills
+## Skill

 | Skill                                         | Associated Project         |